ImageOptim/libimagequant/README.md

 ## Compiling and Linking

-The library can be linked with ANSI C, C++ and [Rust](https://github.com/pornel/libimagequant-rust) programs.
+The library can be linked with ANSI C, C++, [Rust](https://github.com/pornel/libimagequant-rust) and [Java](https://github.com/ImageOptim/libimagequant/tree/master/org/pngquant) programs.
 It has no external dependencies.

 To build on Unix-like systems run: